core-wg/resource-directory/draft-ietf-core-resource-directory.md

     "rd" for this variable whenever possible.

   ep :=
-  : Endpoint (mandatory).
-The endpoint identifier or name of the registering
+  : Endpoint name (mandatory).
+The endpoint name is an identifier
-    node, unique within that domain.
+    that MUST be unique within a domain.
 The maximum length of this parameter is 63 bytes.

   d :=
   : Domain (optional).
 The domain to which this endpoint belongs.
 This parameter